French Open: Even a competitive Federer wasn’t enough against wind and force-of-nature Nadal

 In their 39th meeting – despite the equation heavily favouring the younger man 24-15 – there was something new: surreal windy conditions.
 On a day where weather conditions suspended the other semi-final, the match seemed to be played in an almost sandstorm.

 But the real storm was the force of Nadal’s cross-court backhand that cracked a winner on almost all the big points.
-Playing with a larger racquet frame that helped him reinvent his game, Federer’s usually weak backhand was much better against Nadal’s fearsome topspin forehand.
+Federer had been playing with a larger racquet frame, a move that has helped the Swiss reinvent his game.
+Playing with it for the first time on clay against Nadal, the 37-year-old’s usually weak backhand was much better against Nadal’s fearsome topspin forehand.
 But it didn’t matter when Nadal was part of the force of nature that makes winning against him at Roland Garros near impossible.

 Their head-to-head on clay before this match was at a lopsided 13-2 and 6-0 at French Open.
 It was here that the Spaniard had all but crushed Federer’s spirit in 2008 when he beat him in the final dropping a total of four games.
 It was here that he had brushed aside Federer after he played one of his career’s best matches to end Novak Djokovic’s 2011 streak.